NI-Measurement-Plug-Ins/audio-adc-labview/README.md

    - Right Justified
    - TDM

- - Single tone measurements
+ - Single tone measurements (for single channel and dual channel)
    - THD
    - THD+N
    - SNR
    - SFDR
    - Dynamic range
    - Gain error
+ - Crosstalk
+ - Stepped Frequency Sweep

 ## Software Installation
 (*This section is applicable if you only want to use the pre-compiled plug-ins.
 If you want to open the source code, go to [software development](docs/software-development.md).*)